oroinc/documentation/commerce/user_guide/shopping_lists/index.rst

 * Submit orders from a shopping list.
 * Create as many shopping lists as needed.

-Via the management console, you can access any shopping list created in the Oro front store.
+Via the management console, you can access any shopping list created in the Oro storefront.

 Information on shopping lists is covered in the following sections: